CycloneDX/cyclonedx-javascript-library/README.md

 Some peer dependencies are optional.
 See the shipped `package.json` for version constraints.

-* Serialization to XML on _Node.js_ requires all of:
+* Serialization to XML on _Node.js_ requires any of:
   * [`xmlbuilder2`](https://www.npmjs.com/package/xmlbuilder2)
 * Validation of JSON on _Node.js_ requires all of:
   * [`ajv`](https://www.npmjs.com/package/ajv)